Technology Tales

 4th August 2008

-Google Analytics is all very fine with its once a day reporting cycle but the availability of real time data dose have its advantages.
-WordPress.com’s Stats plugin goes some way to serving the need but Woopra trumps it in every way apart from a possible overkill in the amount of information that it makes available.
-The software may be in the beta phase and it does crash from time to time but its usefulness remains more than apparent.
+While the once a day reporting cycle of Google Analytics is all very fine, the availability of real time data does have its advantages.
+WordPress.com's Stats plugin goes some way to serving the need, only for Woopra to trump it in every way apart from a possible overkill in the amount of information that it makes available.
+The software remains extremely useful despite being in the beta phase and occasionally crashing.

 WordPress plugin for removing post revisions from database